wtheisen/TerminusBrowser/README.md

 - [X] Display images links on posts
 - [X] Board and Thread fetch information in the footer
-- [X] Filtering options on all pages with information in the footer
+- [ ] Filtering options on all pages with information in the footer
 - [X] HJKL movement
 - [ ] Full suite of commands
     - [X] Search command for current view
     - [X] Thread command to view thread by number
     - [X] Toggle to show or hide stickied reddit posts
 - [ ] Toggleable display modes(boxes, tree, cascade)
-- [ ] Display comment replies in the info bar at the top of the comment
+- [X] Display comment replies in the info bar at the top of the comment
-- [ ] Save threads to a custom hotkey menu
-    - [ ] Watch threads from the board view
-    - [ ] Watch thread from within the thread
-    - [ ] Hotkey to delete thread from watcher
-    - [ ] Auto-prune threads that get archived
+- [ ] History Frame
 - [ ] Quote button full interaction
     - [ ] Quotes of OP have the (OP) designator
     - [ ] Interacting with Quotes displays a preview of said Quote